 Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage and Handling

 If stored safely in a secure location, pesticides pose little danger to groundwater.
 Common sense suggests keeping pesticides dry and out of the way of activities that might knock over a jug or rip open a bag.
-Short-term storage (during seasonal use) poses a lower risk than year-round storage, but any storage, regardless of how long, poses a risk to groundwater.
+Though short-term storage, such as during seasonal use, poses a lower risk than year-round storage, any storage poses a risk to groundwater.

-If a spill does occur, an impermeable (waterproof) floor, such as concrete, should eliminate any chemical seepage into the ground.
+If a spill does occur, a waterproof, or impermeable, floor, such as concrete, should eliminate any chemical seepage into the ground.
 Putting a curb around the floor will prevent chemicals from spreading to other areas.